Veterinary surgeon: job description

 - working on-call for emergency cases

 You may be frequently required to work overtime and weekend slots.
 For a fully qualified veterinary surgeon salaries are typically quite generous, but you are likely to earn more working with small or companion animals than you are working with large animals or livestock.
+To find out more about what salary you might earn as a graduate and experienced veterinary surgeon, take a look at our article on how much you might earn in science on our TARGETcareers website.

 - Private veterinary practices and surgeries